 Students with disabilities may request reasonable accommodation by contacting DS: 509-963-2214; Hogue 126; DS@cwu.edu, www.cwu.edu/disability-support.
 Employees and visitors may request reasonable accommodation by contacting HR; 509-963-1202; Mitchell Hall, First Floor; email@example.com.

 Diversity and Equity Center (DEC)

-Located in the heart of the Student Union and Recreation Center (SURC 250) the DEC aspires to promote equity, inclusion and social justice through programs, outreach and partnerships.
+Located in Black Hall 101 and 105, the DEC aspires to promote equity, inclusion and social justice through programs, outreach and partnerships.
 Within co-curricular and extracurricular initiatives, the DEC advocates and nurtures a campus community who recognize and celebrate diversity, facilitates inclusion and creative expression.
-Our signature, thematic, and outreach programs include Heritage months, Identity development and Ally workshops, and many more.
-In all cases students and staff work together to define programming and outreach efforts.
+Our signature, thematic, and outreach programs include heritage months, identity development and ally workshops, as well as much more.
+In all cases, students and staff work together to define programming and outreach efforts.
 DEC provides resources to students, faculty, and staff on a variety of topics related to underrepresented populations and the intersectionality of identities.
 Students are welcome in the DEC to hang out and to participate in the activities.
 Come check out the DEC and see how we can support you!

 Family Resource Center

 The Family Resource Center (FRC) is part of the Family and Child Life program and Department of Family and Consumer Sciences at Central Washington University.
 The mission of the FRC is to provide programming and resources to support families, coordinate family-related research, and provide civic engagement opportunities for students.
 Information about current FRC events and resources for families can be found online at www.cwu.edu/family/, and the FRC director can be reached at 509-963-2758.